 At the other end of the town centre is The Long Walk, a 3-mile drive that connects Windsor Castle to the Copper Horse.
 Lined with trees, this is another brilliant place for a walk and a play.
 (Just beware of deer!)
 At the castle end of the Long Walk is a great pub, the Two Brewers, where you can have a refreshing drink after your adventure.

 Best for: Long beaches, dog-friendly pubs and restaurants, and ease of reach

 Lovers of sea views and long promenades will definitely appreciate a day trip to Whitstable.
 Famed for its oysters, there’s a lot of dog-friendly places to discover on your day trip to this seaside town, just a 75 minute drive from the centre of London.

-Like so many places, there are restrictions for dogs at some of Whitstable’s beaches.
+Like many UK beaches, there are restrictions for dogs at some of Whitstable’s beaches.
 However, West Beach is great for all our four-legged friends to run free without hindrance.
 It’s a shingle beach and is privately owned.

 Further along the coast is Tankerton Slopes Beach, a grassy sloped and shingle beach.
 There are a few dog restrictions here but it’s still a great spot for you and your dog to head to when the weather is good.
 Double check the signs before enjoying a scamper.

 Whitstable also home to list of dog-friendly pubs and eateries as long as your arm.
 Don’t miss sampling some of the local oysters while in town!